Abarim Publications' online Biblical Greek Dictionary

 - Together with the verb ανεχω (anecho), meaning to bear or endure: the adjective ανεξικακος (anexikakos), meaning patient in bearing bad things (2 Timothy 2:24 only).

-- Together with the preposition εκ (ek), meaning out or from: the adjective εκκακεω (ekkakeo), which literally describes an omission or extraction of any bad, ill-effective or ugly sort, but which mostly comes down to a losing drive, shirk or growing weary.
+- Together with the preposition εκ (ek), meaning out or from: the verb εκκακεω (ekkakeo), which literally means to be driven by worthlessness, to shirk.
 It's used 6 times; see full concordance.

 - The noun κακια (kakia), meaning badness.
 It describes any ugliness, uselessness, counter-productiveness, trouble, waste or even faint-heartedness, cowardice or a reputation thereof.
 It's used 11 times; see full concordance.